y-scope/yscope-log-viewer/README.md

 # Features in Development

-* Pretty print to enhance readability of structured data in the logs.
+* Pretty printing to enhance readability of structured data in the logs.
 * Dashboard to visualize distribution of log types and log levels.
 * Opening log files which are larger than 2 GB when uncompressed.
 * Support for plain text, archived log files, and other requested formats.